GSA/code-gov-web/README.md

 After you have cloned this repo, you can use `npm install` to install all of the project’s dependencies.

-This project requires the `uswds` package to be modified to work properly.
-In `node_modules/uswds/src/stylesheets/base/_defaults`, change the `$font-path` and `$img-path` variables to begin with `../assets/`, i.e. `../assets/fonts` to ensure asset files map to their actual location in the project.

 You can then run the server using `npm start`.

 ## Testing